Aging and mental health -

 GeroPsych Maine LLC

-While not mental health professionals, age-friendly volunteers may encounter older community members facing emotional and other psychological challenges.
-Supportive communities play a crucial role in creating age-friendly environments that promote mental well-being and resilience.
+Although age-friendly volunteers are not mental health professionals, you may encounter older community members facing emotional and other psychological challenges.
+Your community's support plays a crucial role in creating age-friendly environments that promote mental well-being and resilience.

-Research suggests that the social participation, respect and social inclusion, and civic participation and employment domains have roles in alleviating the effects of depression and anxiety, especially for the oldest old in our communities.
-Awareness of common factors in psychological wellness can help us connect people with resources and meaningful opportunities that will enhance well-being.
+Research suggests that the domains of social participation, respect and social inclusion, and civic participation and employment have roles in alleviating the effects of depression and anxiety.
+This is especially true for our oldest community members.
+Awareness of common factors in psychological wellness can help you connect people with resources and meaningful opportunities that will enhance their well-being.

-This chapter offers an introduction to mental health and aging and challenges you may encounter and ways that age-friendly initiatives can increase awareness of resources, programs, and activities that can support the mental health of older community members.
+This chapter introduces mental health and aging and covers challenges you may encounter.
+It also discusses ways that age-friendly initiatives can increase awareness of resources, programs, and activities that support the mental health of older community members.

 Introduction - Ageism, Life Events, and Resilience